-7. SETUP PROCEDURE AND ADJUSTMENT OF THE CORN HEAD
+6. SETUP PROCEDURE AND ADJUSTMENT OF THE CORN HEAD

-7.1.
-Frame
+6.1.
+Parking stands

 The corn head is provided with parking stands which must always be used when it is to be disconnected from the combine.
 Before detaching the corn head from the combine, adjust the parking stand position such that the distance between the ground and the lower support of the corn head is about 30 cm (12 inches).